-- 1. Registration services: Identifying Certificate Subscriber or their representative and validating their authorization.
-Persons separately authorized by the CA act as RAs. - Certificate production services: Certificate creation and signing based on the identity that was authenticated at the Registration Services and other attributes.
-OP-Services Ltd produces the Certificate production services.
+Registration services: Identifying Certificate Subscriber or their representative and validating their authorization.
+OP Financial Group member banks' branches act as RA points and bank employees as RAs.

-- Revocation service: Handling Revocation Requests and related reports as well as making decisions on necessary actions.
-Persons separately authorized by the CA are responsible for Certificate revocation. - 4.
+- Certificate Production services: Certificate creation and signing based on the identity that was authenticated at the Registration Services and other attributes.
+OP-Services Ltd produces the Certificate production services. - 3.
+Revocation service: Handling Revocation Requests and related reports as well as making decisions on necessary actions.
+The Revocation Service is operated by OP Financial Group member bank branches during their opening hours and the 24/7 telephone service (see section 7.5.3). - 4.
 Validation Authority: Notification of revoked Certificates to Relying Parties.
-VA is implemented in form of a CRL that is published regularly and a real-time Certificate status information request service (OCSP).
+VA is implemented in form of a CRL that is published regularly.
+The CA can also offer a real-time certificate status information request service (OCSP).